tangowithcode/tango_with_django_2/manuscript/chapter-deployment.md

 To configure the WSGI script, navigate to the *Web* tab in PythonAnywhere's interface.
 Under the *Code* header, you can see a link to the WSGI configuration file in the Code section: e.g. `/var/www/rangodemo2019_pythonanywhere_com_wsgi.py`.
 Of course, the `rangodemo2019` part will have your username instead.

 The people at PythonAnywhere have set up a sample WSGI file for us with several possible configurations.
 For your web application, you'll need to configure the Django section of the file by clicking on the link to open a simple editor.
-The example below demonstrates a possible configuration for your application.
+The example below can be used as the WSGI configuration for your application.

 {lang="python",linenos=off}
 	import os